NKU-Tanzania/photo-journalist-check-frontend/README.md

 ## Overview

-**siu_frontend** is the frontend component of the DPVSCJ project.
+**photo-journalist-check-frontend** is the frontend component of the DPVSCJ project.
 Built entirely in Kotlin, this application aims to provide a robust and performant user interface, leveraging modern development practices.

 ## Features